BlueAsuka/Rocket-RAG/ReactApp/README.md

 A small flask API is used to serve the data to the UI, it serves as an example of how to use a backend with a react frontend.
 The conversations are not stored in a database, they are stored in memory and are lost when the server is restarted.

+The API can be started by running `python ./Main.py` in the `FlaskServer` directory.

+To implement another api, you can reuse directly the same endpoints and it will integrate directly with the UI.

 ## Environment variables